 Cash flow forecasting is performed in the operating entities of the group and aggregated by group finance.
-Group finance monitors rolling forecasts of the group's liquidity requirements to ensure it has sufficient cash to meet operational needs.
-Such forecasting takes into consideration the group's compliance with internal financial position ratio targets and, if applicable external regulatory or legal requirements - for example, currency restrictions.
+Group finance monitors rolling forecasts of the group's liquidity requirements to ensure it has

 The group's management retain cash balances in order to allow repayment of obligations in due dates, without taking into account any unusual effects which it cannot be predicted such as natural disasters.
 All suppliers and creditors will be repaid over a period not less 30 days from the date of the invoice or the date of the commitment.